How to make your high school sale failproof.

-How do you know if your high school students are actually out selling or not?
+How do you know if your high school students are outselling?
 At least you thought they appeared interested at your kickoff meeting.
-In any case, you’re still hoping they’re approaching people and asking them to buy.
-You may even be reminding them to sell on a regular basis.
+In any case, you’re still hoping they approach people and ask them to buy.
+You may even be reminding them to sell regularly.
 After all, the best you can hope for is that everyone does what you ask them to do, right?

-Unfortunately no matter what sponsors do, many find out after it’s too late that most didn’t actually sell anything at all.
-As a result, the group doesn’t meet its financial objectives and sponsors are frustrated and feel they’ve wasted their time.
+Unfortunately, no matter what sponsors do, many find out after it’s too late that most didn’t sell anything.
+As a result, the group doesn’t meet its financial objectives, and sponsors are frustrated and feel they’ve wasted their time.

-Here's how you can rescue your high school fundraiser, before it’s too late.
+You can rescue your high school fundraiser before it’s too late.

 Identify the Fundraiser Warning Signs

 Here are some of the red flags to look for:

 - Students haven’t asked for additional order forms.
 As students fill up their initial order form, they usually request an additional form to keep selling.

 - Nobody’s talking about the sale or asked any questions.